Kissaki/vuepress.github.io/netlify.md

 9:54:07 AM: Finished processing build request in 43.795358607s
 ```

-Upon success a few moments later you'll be shown page with inforation about your new site.
+Upon success a few moments later you'll be shown a page with information about your new site.
 It's given some kind of crazy URL like `https://silly-alien-c1776.netlify.com/`.

 Click the URL and gaze upon the greatness of your work!